 My research focuses on Critical Security/Critical Military Studies, discourse theory, German and U.S. foreign policy, and International Political Sociology.
-In my PhD project I used insights from the political discourse theory of the “Essex School” to explain changes in the German security discourse, most notably the expansion of military operations outside the NATO area (so-called out-of-area operations) after the end of the Cold War.
+In my PhD dissertation I used insights from the political discourse theory of the “Essex School” to explain changes in the German security discourse, most notably the expansion of military operations outside the NATO area (so-called out-of-area operations) after the end of the Cold War.
 That study examined over 25 years of parliamentary debates.
-In more recent research, I have turned my attention also to the visual aspects of the representation of military operations, in particular in the context of social media.
+Currently I work on turning the dissertation into a book manuscript that is under contract with University of Michigan Press.

 More recently, together with Dirk Nabers and David B. MacDonald, I have started an initiative for a project examining the nexus between populism and global order.
 To that end, we have convened a working group at the 2017 annual convention of the International Studies Association in Baltimore and are currently working on an edited volume that brings together the different contributions presented at Baltimore.
 The volume is under contract with Palgrave Macmillan.

 1) The German Politics of Military Force: The Discursive Production of Out-of-Area Operations

 In my Ph.D. project, which I am currently developing into a book manuscript, I analyzed the discursive production of what I call the German “out of area consensus” that emerged in the German Bundestag after unification.
 The empirical basis is a discourse analysis of German parliamentary debates from 1987 to 2013.

 The Politics of Military Force: Antimilitarism, Ideational Change and Post-War German Security Discourse, under contract with University of Michigan Press (“Configurations: Critical Studies of World Politics” series).